Skip to main content

 On Tuesday, Boston smashed record highs by hitting 96 degrees.
 It was the second-hottest May temperature ever, giving many residents a little taste of summer.
 But, the atmosphere is set to flip the script.

 While the weekend won't bring beach weather, there's no need to cancel your plans.
-There will be plenty of bright spots.
+While it will be significantly cooler at times, there will be plenty of bright spots.
 Here's when you should aim to get outside:

 Memorial Day Monday